wacky6/sni-passthrough/README.md

 **The object**: hostname => destination mapping
 destination is a `"host:port"` string, port must **NOT** be omitted.
 Wildcard and RegExp are not supported.
+You can use destination `null` to blacklist a domain name.
 You can use hostname `'*'` to designate a fallback.

 **The function**: `(hostname) => ({host, port}) || undefined`